 Milk and Teeth Health: Digestion and Indigestion

 We can blame most symptoms of lactose intolerance on the bacteria that live in our intestines.
 A healthy digestive system is a home to trillions of bacteria.
 Which, help to digest the food we eat.
 But, when a person who doesn’t produce lactase eats or drinks dairy products, intestinal bacteria will start digesting the lactose instead.
-Ultimately, this will produce gases that lead to bloating, abdominal pain, and flatulence.
-This type of GI imbalance will affect overall health, ultimately affecting dental health.
+Ultimately, this will produce gases that lead to bloating, abdominal discomfort, and flatulence.
+Your dentist in Lincoln, NE can tell you that this type of GI imbalance will affect overall health, ultimately affecting dental health.

 You can increase strains of bacteria that help process lactose in milk.
 In general, this can be done by taking probiotic supplements that contain strains of the Lactobacillus bacteria.

 For a certain percentage of the population, taking supplements will not help.
 This is due to a certain genetic composition.